 Forest Marble has been quarried on the land of the Estate for thousands of years.
 The Estate in the last several hundred years has quarried Forest Marble extensively enabling the building of Estate barns, cottages, and houses, as well as the some of the local villages and towns such as Henstridge, Stalbridge, Yetminster, Long Burton, Sherborne, Milborne Port, Templecombe, Stourton Caundle, Bishops Caundle, Purse Caundle, Frome, Bridport, and Wincanton.

 Several famous individuals have spear headed this building.
 The first was Sir Robert Boyle (1627 - 1691), the father of modern science who created Boyle's Law, who lived at Stalbridge Park.
 During his life there were extensive building works arounds the Estate.

 The second, was the Marquis of Anglesey (Lord Uxbridge), who famously led the cavalry at Waterloo.
-He not only repeatedly kept the Napoleonic forces back as the English were retreating in the days leading upto Waterloo, but on the day of Waterloo led nine charges against the French.
+He not only repeatedly kept the Napoleonic forces back as the English were retreating in the days leading up to the battle of Waterloo, but on the day of Waterloo led nine charges against the French.
 He ended the day getting his leg blown off by artillery, with the Duke of Wellington commenting, 'by God Sir you have lost your leg', the the Marquis nonchalantly replied, 'by God Sir, so I have'.
 He was so immune to pain that he refused all sedatives, and lay like a dead man when having his leg amputated!

 The reward for helping to win Waterloo was to have French prisoners of war build the 4 mile Stalbridge Park wall, which is still with us today.